 To deal with this possibility, Congress established a prevailing wage requirement through the Department of Labor.
 Once the employer has the correct job description, the employer submits the job description to have DOL set the prevailing wage.
 This prevailing wage depends upon experience and education required.
 Positions that only require a bachelors degree have the lowest requirement.
 A position that required a Masters degree and 10 years experience would have a much higher wage.

 Labor Condition Application

 The H-1B visa application sometimes founders at this point.
-When the employer receives the wage set by DOL, it is the employer’s opinion that the wage is too high and out of sync with standards in the employer’s business and region of employment.
+Once the employer receives the wage set by DOL, the employer may find that the wage is too high.
+It is out of sync with standards in the employer’s business and region of employment.
 The application founders because as part of the process, the employer must commit to pay the employee at least the prevailing wage.
 This commitment is made through the Labor Condition Application (LCA) process through application to the DOL.
 USCIS requires a certified LCA to approve the H-1B visa petition.

 H-1B Visa Validity Period and Renewal

 With the wage issue and certification dealt with successfully, the next step is filing the application with the USCIS.
 As described above, if the application is submitted in the first week of April and selected by the USCIS, the employer has gained the chance for an H-1B visa.
 Assuming the USCIS approves the petition, the employee can start work on the first day specified in the petition.
 USCIS provides for three years for each petition.
 So winning the H-1B visa lottery is worth it if the employer has a longer-term need for the employee’s services.
 Moreover, USCIS allows a total of six years and H-1B status so the employer may renew the H-1B for the second three year period.
 The renewal is not part of the lottery.